Groame/Documentia/Configuration/Combinatorics.md

 | Switches | $q$ | each $s_j \geq 0$, total $S \leq \min(R, N_S)$ |
 | Radios | $k$ | each $r_i \geq 1$, total $R \leq M$ |

 Where $N_S$ is the maximum total number of switches.
+The total switches $S$ is bounded by both $N_S$ (the system limit) and $R$ (since each switch must connect to a radio — no dangling switches).
+Therefore the effective upper bound is $\min(R, N_S)$, which means "whichever is smaller: the total number of radios, or the maximum allowed switches".

 ## Derivation